|Tel.: 024 7652 2837|

 Following my Ph.D.
 I worked at the School for Field Studies in Bocas Del Toro, Panama.
 This involved teaching field-based courses in marine ecology, conservation and the scientific method to undergraduate students from around the world.
 During this time, I continued my work on the efficacy of MPAs and their impacts on the environment, economy, local indigenous communities, and tourism.

-My main research interests surround the monitoring of marine resources, impact assessments and identifying the best means of integrating local resource-dependent communities into the habitat conservation, monitoring, and management.
+My main research interests surround human-ecosystem interactions, and the monitoring of marine resources, impact assessments.
+Ultimately, identifying the best means of integrating local resource-dependent communities into the habitat conservation, monitoring, and management.

 Modules and Courses